append-at/datecapture/README.md

 ### [`parseDate`](./src/parseDate.ts)

-This function takes a natural language date text in `string`, a base date in `Date` and a timezone in `string` as arguments and returns an object with the following properties:
+This function takes a natural language date text in `string`, a base date in `Date`, and a timezone in `string` as arguments and returns an object with the following properties:

 ```typescript
 export interface ParsedDates {